7th legislature of Antigua and Barbuda

 The 7th legislature of Antigua and Barbuda was elected on Thursday, 24 April 1980, and was dissolved on Thursday, 29 March 1984.

 It was the first parliament of an independent Antigua and Barbuda, and the last one elected as a British colony.

-The only members of this parliament that are members of the current parliament are Robin Yearwood and Steadroy Benjamin.
+The only member of this parliament that is a member of the current parliament is Steadroy Benjamin, then a senator.